renovate-tests/create-cozy-app/packages/cozy-scripts/docs/webpack-configs.md

     - `inject` to `false`
     - `chunks`: ['app']
     - `minify` with `collapseWhitespace` to `true`
+- `script-ext-html-webpack-plugin` to load the main application `.js` file using the `defer` attribute (to be loaded after the initial loading)
 - `webpack.DefinePlugin` to define globals variables at compile time:
     - `__TARGET__` to `browser`